2022 Call for Peer Reviewers

 - To apply as a reviewer, send your resume (maximum of 5 pages) to EIRpeerreview@ed.gov.

-- Reviewers who are selected to participate will be contacted by the EIR team or its contractor and asked for additional contact information, availability, and potential conflicts of interest.
+- Reviewers who are selected to participate will be contacted by the EIR team and or EIR Contractor and asked for additional contact information, availability, and potential conflicts of interest.
+Those not selected will remain in the EIR reviewer pool for future competitions.

 - If selected, register and submit a PDF-version resume in G5 (www.g5.gov).
 For support, consult the PowerPoint instructions or contact firstname.lastname@example.org or 1-888-336-8930.